EdgeGallery/community/AppStore and Developer Joint PT/Release/v1.1/developer 3rd party.md

 # Tripartite vulnerability investigation

-## 1. Developer tripartite dependencies check results
+## 1. Developer tripartite dependencies check results(Critical:6,High:17)

 The confirmed vulnerabilities are as follows（Note: the dependent tripartite is already the latest version。）：